Brazilian comics: Precursors and initial steps (1837–1895)

 Brazilian comics have a long history, that goes back to the 19th century.
 As a charge, the first drawing was circulated in 1837, sold in separate like a lithography, by Manuel de Araújo Porto-alegre.
-This author would latter create a magazine of political humor in 1844.
+This author would later create a magazine of political humor in 1844.

-In the late of the 1860s, Angelo Agostini continued the tradition of introducing the Brazilian journalistic and popular publications, drawings with themes of political and social satire.
+In the late 1860s, Angelo Agostini continued the tradition of introducing the Brazilian journalistic and popular publications, drawings with themes of political and social satire.
 Between his most popular characters, drawn as protagonists of stories in comics, were Nho Quim (1869) and Zé Caipora (1883).
 Agostini published in magazines like Vida Fluminense, O Malho, and Don Quixote.

-O Tico-Tico
+O Tico-Tico (1905-1957)

 Released on October 11, 1905, the magazine O Tico-Tico is considered the first comic book in the country.
 Designed by the cartoonist Renato de Castro, the project was presented to Luís Bartolomeu de Souza e Silva, the owner of the magazine O Malho (where Angelo Agostini worked after the cancellation of Don Quixote).
 After being approved, the magazine was attended by Angelo Agostini, who created the logo and some stories.
 The format was inspired by the French children's magazine La Semaine de Suzette, which had some of its characters adapted to a Brazilian version.
 The magazine had the collaboration of renowned artists such as J. Carlos (responsible for the graphic changes in 1922), Max Yantok, and Alfredo Storni.

 The most successful character in the magazine was Chiquinho (published between 1905 and 1958), considered for many years an original Brazilian creation (however, in recent publications the character has been accused of being a rip-off of the American character Buster Brown).
 Other characters who starred in the magazine were Reco-Reco, Bolão e Azeitona by Luiz Sá, Lamparina by J. Carlos, Kaximbown by Max Yantok, Max Muller by A. Rocha, and others.

 In the 1930s, some American strips and characters, such as Mickey Mouse, Krazy Kat, and Felix the Cat, were published in the magazine.
 J. Carlos was the first Brazilian artist to draw characters from the Walt Disney Company in the pages of Tico-Tico.

 The magazine lost popularity in the 1930s when new comic books and newspaper comic strips were released in Brazil.
 The magazine ended in 1957, with some republications until 1977.